 - Phone Number

 - Password (you’ll create one)

 From there, you’ll have to verify your location.
-Typically you do this using a separate geolocation app.
+Typically sportsbooks will use your phone’s built-in GPS to do this, but some require a separate geolocation app.
 You need to be within the state of Tennessee to place a bet, but you do not need to be a resident of the state.

 If you want to place a bet right when you sign up, have your preferred deposit method ready.
 And don’t forget to check for special promotions and bonuses.

 Legal Online Sportsbooks In Tennessee Versus Illegal Online Sportsbooks